Sex differences in stroke care: Disparity in treatment

 Research findings indicate that physicians treat women experiencing stroke less aggressively than they treat men experiencing stroke.
 Women with cardiovascular disease, as an example, are less frequently offered invasive procedures when compared with their male counterparts.

 The use of rt-PA (Recombinant Tissue Plasminogen Activator), a protein enzyme that helps break up blood clots, is a common treatment for stroke.
-Research indicates that women have between 22% to 30% lower odds of receiving rt-PA treatment for acute stroke than men.
+Research indicates that women have between 22% and 30% lower odds of receiving rt-PA treatment for acute stroke than men.
 When comparing the treatment of men and women with acute stroke, research has found that women are consistently less likely to receive thrombolytic (blood clot dissolving) treatments, despite findings indicating that women experiencing stroke benefit more than men from thrombolytic treatment.

 Between 1997 and 2006, women hospitalized for acute ischemic stroke (AIS) were less likely to receive cerebro-vascular and cardiac reperfusion/revascularization therapies, intravenous tPA (Tissue Plasminogen Activator to break up clots), catheter angiography (imaging of blood vessels), angioplasty/stent (opening of blocked blood vessels), and carotid endarterectomy (surgical removal of plaque).